-In July 2014, our board of directors approved an amended and restated offer letter with Mr. Manzo, that will become effective upon the closing of this offering, provided that our common stock is listed on The NASDAQ Capital Market.
+In July 2014, our board of directors approved an amended and restated offer letter with Mr. Manzo, that will become effective when and if we become listed on the NASDAQ Capital Market.
 Pursuant to this letter, Mr. Manzo will receive an annual base salary of \$250,000 and will be entitled to receive a bonus of up to 30% of his annual base salary for the applicable fiscal year.
 This agreement supersedes in its entirety any prior offer letters we had with Mr. Manzo.